bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/postcss.md

-title: Use PostCSS To Compile CSS Style Sheets
-date: 2021-03-31

-date: 2021-03-30
 Tags: postcss, gulp
 Category: Contributing
 Date: 2019-12-01 23:13
 Slug: use-postcss-to-compile-css-style-sheets
-Subtitle: Mandatory
-date: 2021-03-31

-date: 2021-03-30
+Sub
 Authors: Talha Mansoor
 Summary:
 Keywords:

-Elegant uses [GulpJS](https://gulpjs.com/) and [PostCSS](https://postcss.org/) to do pre and post processing, like [adding vendor prefixes](https://github.com/postcss/autoprefixer) or [compressing the CSS file](https://cssnano.co/).title: (.*)
+Elegant uses [GulpJS](https://gulpjs.com/) and [PostCSS](https://postcss.org/) to do pre and post processing, like [adding vendor prefixes](https://github.com/postcss/autoprefixer) or [compressing the CSS file](https://cssnano.co/).
-date: 2021-03-31

-date: 2021-03-30

 [Pelican's assets plugin](https://github.com/getpelican/pelican-plugins/tree/master/assets) uses [Python's webassets package](https://github.com/miracle2k/webassets).

 Unfortunately, webassets have not had a release [since early 2017](https://github.com/miracle2k/webassets/releases).
 Requests to revive the project have [gone unheeded](https://github.com/miracle2k/webassets/issues/505).

 I tired to install webassets from the Git repository to use its PostCSS filter but it didn't work.
-Instead of wasting time in wrestling the code of an unmaintained project, I decided to use PostCSS which is modern and actively maintained.title: (.*)
+Instead of wasting time in wrestling the code of an unmaintained project, I decided to use PostCSS which is modern and actively maintained.
-date: 2021-03-31

-date: 2021-03-30

 This is closely related to [LiveReload Elegant Documentation Using Gulp.js]({filename}./live-reload-gulp.md)